 - Dissertation committee: Dissertation committees are formed after students pass the qualifying exams.
 The professors on each committee are selected based on expertise and departmental requirements (e.g., some departments require at least one member to be from outside BU).
 Dissertation committees are requested to meet twice a year to monitor the students’ progress.

-- GMS MD 800: Clinical Refresher Course: As M.D., Ph.D. students enter their (anticipated) last year of graduate work, they are required to participate in a course designed by the M.D., Ph.D. program to ease re-entry into the medical curriculum.
-Students are encouraged to take GMS MD 800 within 1 year of completing their PhD training.
+- GMS MD 800: Clinical Refresher Course: As MD/PhD. students enter their (anticipated) last year of graduate work, they are required to participate in a course designed by the M.D., Ph.D. program to ease re-entry into the medical curriculum.
+Students are required to take GMS MD 800, organized by Dr. Borkan, within 1 year of completing their PhD training.
 The program is currently with the School of Medicine on formalizing more clinical contact for students during their graduate school years.

 Advice for MD, PhD students nearing the end of the graduate phase research: